DoodlesEpic/PizzaAPI/README.md

 ## Documentation

 You may view an interactive OpenAPI documentation on the Swagger UI at [https://localhost:5001/swagger](https://localhost:5001/swagger).
 Make sure to change the port number to whatever port was chosen for the development server.
 This is only enabled in development.

+## License

+This project is licensed under the GNU Affero General Public License v3.0.
+Read the [LICENSE](LICENSE) file for more information.